This blog may contain affiliate links. Read our disclosure policy for more info.

 For up to date Australian School holiday dates click here.

 Flying into Queenstown is the most convenient way to start your trip.
-Did you know that Queenstown airport is the third busiest airport in the country?
-Over 100 flights fly in everyday during the busy months.
+Did you know that Queenstown airport is the third busiest airport in New Zealand?
+Over 100 flights fly in and out every day during the busy months.

 The best place to look for flights to Queenstown is on Skyscanner.
 However, if you’re not into those large third-party sites another really good company is Kiwi.com.